Saguaro - Largest Cacti and Symbol of Wild West

 When to go

-Don't forget - it's a desert so Saguaro National Park offers a hot weather year around.
+Don't forget - it's a desert so Saguaro National Park offers hot weather year-round.
 However winter brings a cooler air and even some rain, so it's probably the best time to visit the park.

 Directions*